 As a supplement to the security provided by the walking escort, a van service is operated from dusk to 2 a.m.
 (5 a.m. on Saturday and Sunday mornings).
-The van follows a continuous loop around campus with the following seven stops: Police Headquarters, Lupton Dormitory on Branscomb Quadrangle, 24th Avenue between Carmichael Towers East and West, the parking area outside of Mims Dormitory, Central Library, North Hall on Peabody Campus, the Blair School of Music, and Lewis Hall at Morgan Circle.
+The vans follow a continuous loop around campus with the following thirteen stops: Police Headquarters, Lupton Dormitory on Branscomb Quadrangle, 24th Avenue between Carmichael Towers East and West, the parking area outside of Mims Dormitory, Heard Library, Wesley Place Garage, Payne Hall, Hill Student Center, Memorial Hall, North Hall on Peabody Campus, the Blair School of Music, and Lewis Hall at Morgan Circle.
 Each stop is clearly marked by a sign.
 The stops were chosen based both on location and on the accessibility of a secure waiting area.
-The van is estimated to reach each stop once every thirty minutes, traffic allowing.
+The vans on each route are estimated to reach each stop once every hour, traffic allowing.
 In addition, a walking escort can be requested to walk a student from the final destination.
 The van is accessible to students with mobility impairments.